 Research reveals that there are changes in neural, muscle structure and function following a stroke that leads to deficits in muscle strength.

-Strength training has been advocated for clinically stable stroke survivors and most recently, in the American Heart and stroke Association’s “ Physical Activity and Exercise Recommendations for Stroke Survivors”.
+Strength training has been advocated for clinically stable stroke survivors and most recently, in the American Heart and Stroke Association’s “ Physical Activity and Exercise Recommendations for Stroke Survivors”.
 Strength training is performing exercises involving repeated muscle contractions against a load.
-Studies investigating the effects of strength training in people with stroke clearly demonstrates marked increase in muscle strength in response to training.
+Studies investigating the effects of strength training in people with stroke clearly demonstrates a marked increase in muscle strength in response to training.

 A recent article in NeuroRehabilitation, investigators determined that targeted strength training in patients with muscle weakness due to stroke significantly increased muscle power without any negative effects on spasticity.

-It was also suggested that strength training may be most effective when paired with task specific training.
-In addition to gains in strength and function, some studies investigating strength training after stroke have demonstrated gains at the participatory level and in health related quality of life.
+It was also suggested that strength training may be most effective when paired with task-specific training.
+In addition to gains in strength and function, some studies investigating strength training after stroke have demonstrated gains at the participatory level and in health-related quality of life.

 As such, strength training for people with stroke should be carried out: